 \subsection{Implementation Details}

-We apply DyVTE to three popular MLLMs, namely Eagle-X5 7B \cite{EAGLE}, VILA 7B \cite{VILA}, InternVL \cite{InternVL1}, LLaVA-1.5 7B \cite{llava-1.5} and LLaVA-1.5 13B \cite{llava-1.5}.
-Hyper-networks in the different layers do not share parameters.
-The scale $\alpha$ is set to $1.03$ to filter out samples with large deviations in the generated distribution.
+We apply DyVTE to five popular MLLMs, namely EAGLE-X5 7B \cite{EAGLE}, VILA 7B \cite{VILA}, InternVL 7B \cite{InternVL1}, LLaVA-1.5 7B \cite{llava-1.5} and LLaVA-1.5 13B \cite{llava-1.5}.
+The scale for $\rho'$ in Eq.\ref{gain_label} is set to $1.03$.
 For all MLLMs, the hidden dimension of the hyper-network is set to 2,048.
-During training, we freeze the original MLLMs, and the training rate of hyper-networks is set to $4\times10^{-5}$.
-And we randomly sample 1\% from the training set of the \emph{665k} instruction data of LLaVA-1.5 \cite{llava-1.5} to train hyper-networks.
-The training epoch is set to 1.
+During training, all MLLMs are frozen, and the training rate of hyper-networks is set to $4\times10^{-5}$.
+And we randomly sample 1\% examples of the \emph{LLaVA-665k} instruction set \cite{llava-1.5} to train DyVTE for 1 epoch.
 More details can refer to our code project.